ElektraInitiative/PermaplanT/doc/architecture/context.md

 - Fruchtfolge, time (good bad successor plants)
 - good/bad neighbor
 - wet/dry places (e.g. by Oberflächenwasser or watering)
+- ph local value from 0-14 to do corrections of the base value on specific places
+- Zonen, nähe von weg

 ### Later Versions

 - Straßennähe (Salz, Staub)
 - Baumkronenüberschattung/Overshadowing

+# Output Parameters

+- when to do what&where

+### later

+- weather alerts?